Corporate Social Responsibility: definition

 CSR (Corporate Social Responsibility) policy: examples from France and elsewhere

 Let's start at the beginning.
-There are several types of action a company can take as part of a CSR (Corporate Social Responsibility) initiative.
+There are several types of action that a company can take as part of a CSR (Corporate Social Responsibility) initiative.

 • Environment audit and action plan

 • To implement a CSR (Corporate Social Responsibility) policy, you need to start off on the right foot.
 This means identifying areas for improvement.
-The best way to do this is to audit what already exists, to find out what can be changed.
+The best way to do this is to audit what already exists to find out what can be changed.

 • Company